semicode-ltd/scbr/README.md

-# scbr
-SemiCode OS Bugs Reporter
+# SemiCode OS Bugs Reporter
 Web-based Script For SemiCode OS to Report Crashes and Bugs Appears On System.